taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 Studying reactions to the unexpected under traditional laboratory conditions can be quite challenging, given that laboratories were originally intended to be settings where one reduces and simplifies phenomena in order to examine them in greater detail and under tightly controlled conditions.
 This is not necessarily a useful strategy to apply to the study of how we deal with the unexpected.
 Communicating our findings can be even more challenging, as our insights often ride the boundary between science and philosophy, and our explanations tend to work best when prefaced with lengthy historical or experiential contextualization.

 Given these challenges, my advisor and I realised that our research needs a more compelling format than the conventional academic article - the current tensions and distrust between academic scientists, policy makers, and everyone else makes that clear.
+Turns out, we weren't alone in our way of thinking!
+[Other PhD candidates have taken creative approaches to their thesis or dissertation to make their research more accessible](https://helenkara.com/2016/07/13/getting-creative-with-your-thesis-or-dissertation/), and there is a growing interest in [using and understanding the potential of graphic novels, comics, and other forms of visual narrative "to engage audiences who are currently underserved by other channels of science communication."](https://www.researchgate.net/publication/322664468_The_potential_of_comics_in_science_communication)

 So I threatened to write a graphic novel of my thesis, and Adam called my (not quite) bluff.

 ## Project Credits